MisterCruz/bug-tracker/README.md

 The overall architecture is a front end written in React, connected to a Node.js backend with a MongoDB database.

+Why React?

+I chose React to seperate the app into different components and to reuse code easily.

 The MongoDB schema takes care of the projects and the tickets within each project.

 ## Maintainability